 The song lyrics come from a young person’s real life experience: “I know what they’re saying about me…’throwing it all away’ ….a temporary form of insane fanat-asy, he’ll come ’round some day.”
 After watching the music video, students type responses to a series of questions which appear on the screen.
 These can be printed for discussion.
 They can also be viewed by later users of the CD at that computer to see what other young people are thinking about their faith.

 Insane Fanatasy’s activity and song encourage students to think about how Abraham and Sarah’s crazy journey and example of obedience can strengthen their own.
 This area is particularly well-suited to older children and youth.

 V. Pay it Forward

 Pay It Forward is the final learning area your students can launch into from the Scriptorium.
 It is a printable life-application page that walks your students through a creative and fun way to demonstrate how the fruits of the Covenant can be passed on to others.
 Includes printable activity and completion certificate for using the Abraham CD.

 MORE ABOUT THE CD’S BONUS CONTENT & ACTIVITIES

 Also found on the “SCRIPTORIUM” Navigational Console is an interactive kid-friendly MIDDLE EAST MAP & MAP MATCHING GAME.
 In the map matching game, students drag the correct modern names onto the correct location.
 When they do, another brief learning area appears with discussion options.

-An INTERACTIVE TIMELINE of Bible History helps students put the Abraham story in context.
-It has roll-over hotspots.
+Seen Below….
+An INTERACTIVE TIMELINE of Bible History hotspots helps students put the Abraham story in context.

-The Study Console also includes an Abraham and Sarah Camel Race Quiz —a one or two person quiz that reviews the basics of their story and its meaning.
-Plus, the NRSV scripture texts of the CD’s stories.
+The Study Console includes an Abraham and Sarah Story Quiz —a one or two person quiz that reviews the basics of the CD’s content and its meaning.
+Themed as a one or two person desert camel race.